Your biggest consideration when it comes to biking with your dog is safety—yours, your dog’s and that of people around you.

 - Your dog can pull on the handlebars and cause you to turn the bike precipitously.

-If the dog’s leash is attached to the seat post or the back wheel axle, these problems can be avoided.
-Some products to look for include the WalkyDog, Springer, Biker Dog, K9 Cruiser, Bike-a-Buddy, and Sunlite bike leashes.
+If the dog’s leash is attached to the seat post or the back wheel axle, these problems could be avoided.

 Additionally, if your dog is on a normal leash, it can go on the opposite side of an obstacle.
 If the obstacle is something solid, such as a pole or tree, then you might crash; if the obstacle is something living, such as a human, it can be disastrous for everyone involved.
-(A 62-year-old woman in San Jose, CA, was killed in 2009 when she was knocked over by dogs running on-leash alongside a bicycle.)
 For that reason, a breakaway leash is recommended.
 And because the risk of an accident or even just sudden stops and turns is increased, it’s especially important that the human bike-rider wear a helmet.

 If your dog is not very used to running on pavement (or even dirt trails) for long periods, your pal might need some conditioning time to toughen up paw pads.
 Check frequently.

 KNOW YOUR DOG

 Dogs don’t sweat like humans do; they lose heat through panting and through their paws.
 Longhaired dogs, short-muzzled dogs (such as Boxers or Pugs), and short-legged dogs (such as Dachshunds, Basset Hounds or Corgis) are in greater danger of overheating.
 Be sure to bring lots of water along for both you and your dog.
 (You can bring a lightweight bowl.)